 Germany brought in the magnetic era of audio recording with magnetic tape recording in the 1930s.
 The rest of the world did not gain access to it until World War 2 with the Allied victory.
 Magnetic recording is far superior to previous models, being almost indistinct from live broadcasts.
 Tape recording was also superior to records in that it could be transported easily.
 This technology allowed for great freedom in editing and sound manipulation, leading to an explosion of musical styles, sophistication, and innovation.
 Reel to reel audio originally was unnamed as it referred to all tape recordings but with the influx of different housing like cartridges and cassettes a name was needed to differentiate it from the rest.
 Originally, reel to reel audio utilized steel tape.
 In 1949, prerecorded reel to reel tapes were released to the USA.
 They did not have any popular artists and had less than 10 titles.
 Reel to reel was most popular in the mid 60s but other formats (with much more portability and less cost) often won over consumers instead.
 It remained, however, a favorite among audiophiles who would contend with the larger equipment and time consuming threading.
 Eventually the gap between reel to reel and cassette tapes became indistinguishable in terms of audio quality.
 Some audiophiles preferred them over any other format.
 You can see one in Uma Thurman’s character’s home in Pulp Fiction.

 The notorious 8-track tape was popular from 1964 to 1988.It was made popular due to its presence in car audio.
 It was convenient and very portable and the demand for car audio led the way for domestic 8 track players to become available for consumer’s homes.
 Now consumers could listen in the car, remove the tape, and bring it into the house to continue listening.
 The compact cassette was introduced in 1962, could hold up to 60 minutes of music, and was much smaller and easier to handle than 8-track.
-It very quickly replaced its predecessor once their quality was improved beyond the 8 track’s capabilities.
+It very quickly replaced the 8-track once their quality was improved beyond the 8 track’s capabilities.
 Its popularity was facilitated by Sony’s Walkman, released in 1979.
 For the first time, you could listen to your music without bothering others in public as you went on your morning jog, did chores, or commuted on the bus.
 Even more exciting was the ability to create a mixed tape using the radio’s freely offered music.
 People could copy broadcasted music onto blank cassette tapes and create personalized audio experiences.
 Many would agree that the difficulty in ensuring a “clean” copy made it something of an art form.
 The “mixed tape” era had begun.
 Vinyl records and cassette tapes continued to uphold the personal audio market until the invention of another major game changer, the compact disc.

 This was further facilitated by Sony’s Walkman, released in 1979.
 For the first time, you could listen to your music without bothering others in public as you went on your morning jog, did chores, or commuted on the bus.
 Even more exciting was the ability to create a mixed tape using the radio’s freely offered music.
 People could copy broadcasted music onto blank cassette tapes and create personalized audio experiences.
 Many would agree that the difficulty in ensuring a “clean” copy made it something of an art form.
 The “mixed tape” era had begun.
 Vinyl records and cassette tapes continued to uphold the personal audio market until the invention of another major game changer, the compact disc.